samuelbalogh/shortener/Readme.md

 ### Shortcomings

+#### code-related

-Things that a production
+Things related to the code that would be essential in a production setting:

-- Testing is only for the happy path
+- **Testing** is only for the happy path - edge cases should be tested
-- Logging is minimal
+- **Logging** is minimal.
+More verbose logging would be beneficial.
-- Exception handling is lacking
+- **Exception handling** is lacking - error handling is not very thorough.

+#### infra-related

+Things related to the deployment of the service:

+- **load balancing** - such a service must have multiple replicas behind a load balancer in production.
+- **monitoring** - request rate, error rate, request latency, Redis memory usage would be some aspects which would have to be monitored
+- **rate limiting** would be nice (based on user agent, IP, or other fingerprints)
-- Rate limiting would be nice to have
+- **log aggregation** would be nice to have